Gazanging is legal until contracts are exchanged, making it a common yet troublesome part of the house-buying process.

 Legal and contractual safeguards

-To mitigate gazanging risks, parties can employ legal and contractual safeguards.
+To reduce gazanging risks, parties can employ legal and contractual safeguards.
 Buyers should consider a 'lock-out agreement' with the seller, which provides a set period during which the seller cannot accept other offers.

-Additionally, a well-drafted contract can include clauses penalising withdrawal without valid reasons.
-These measures, while not foolproof, increase the commitment level and reduce the likelihood of a seller backing out unexpectedly.
+A well-drafted contract can include clauses penalising withdrawal without valid reasons.
+These measures, while not fool proof, increase the commitment level and reduce the likelihood of a seller backing out unexpectedly.

 Negotiation tactics and communication strategies